khoi-truong/til/README.md

 ### Python

+- [Full Stack Python](https://www.fullstackpython.com/) - Full Stack Python is an open book that explains concepts in plain language and provides great resources on all topics.
 - [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
 - [The Hitchhiker’s Guide to Python (aka.
 Python guide)](https://docs.python-guide.org/) - This opinionated guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
 - [PEP 8](https://www.python.org/dev/peps/pep-0008) - Style Guide for Python Code.